anoma/nspec/docs/tutorial/engines/index.md

 such that
 the behaviour of every (correct and non-faulty) engine instance in an Anoma instance is determined by exactly one of these state transition functions.

+!!! definition

-We call a group of engine instances that have the same state transition function an **engine type**.
+	We call the set of all engine instances that share the same state transition function an _engine type._

 We now describe in more detail the "internal" structure of each engine instance; this is also a deliberate design choice.